devimam/automata/README.md

 ### Prerequisites

-To run this project, you just need a browser(any one of the latest, for example: google chrome, firefox, tor etc.) in your PC or mobile device.
+To run this project, you just need a web browser in your PC or mobile device.

 ### Installation